Naru-kami/BackgroundManager-plugin/README.md

 Enhance your themes with a library for easy access to set and swap your background images.
-Images are no longer limited to https urls.
+Images are no longer limited to https urls!
+No more searching for the image URL, opening the theme folder and replacing code lines.

-The slideshow feature will shuffle your backgrounds, with transitions allowing for smooth swapping animation.
+Adds a slideshow feature, that will shuffle your backgrounds.
+Enabling transitions will allow for smooth swapping animation.

 _**Note**_: This plugin works in conjunction with themes that allow the use of background images.
 Inside the theme, the background image must be set as a custom property!
-These will be overwritten to set the new background.
+These will be overwritten by the plugin, to set the new background.

 ```css
 /* like this */